neumino/neumino.github.io/movies.md

-### Distorted
+### Race 3
-*Released on 2018-06-22, vote average 4.5*
+*Released on 2018-06-15, vote average 3.7*

-A married couple suspect that the &#39;smart apartments&#39; in their high tech residence are being used by its owner for sinister reasons.
+The Singh family comprises of Shamsher his step-son Sikandar, twins Suraj and Sanjana.
+They run a business of illegal arms and trade with the help of their friend Yash.
+Things get dramatic when Jessica meets Sikandar and the family ties are strained under each character’s ulterior motives.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/VIAqGOBOnyw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/xBht9TG7ySw?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>